CodeZeus-dev/laetus/README.md

 In terms of a real world application, we could see this being useful for graphic or interior designers, artists, or possibly even colour blind people.

+Check out [this](https://youtu.be/C5DurMEqJ-Q) demo video showing off the completed application!

 ## Technologies used

 Area | Technology